FreecraftCore/FreecraftCore.Serializer/README.md

 ##Licensing

-This project is licensed under the MIT license.
+This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE so follow it or I will report you to the software [gods](https://www.gnu.org/licenses/gpl-violation.en.html).